kanopi/lighthouse-circleci/README.md

 **Thanks**

-A lot of this is built off of the work [Stuart Sandine](https://github.com/stuartsan) and the [blog post](https://stuartsandine.com/lighthouse-circle-ci/) he wrote.
-One of the things that I wanted to take further is make sure the process is more modular and can be dropped in to an existing flow without too much effort.
-For example his analyze scores script is built in to the project specific repo but I've moved it out in to a custom docker image.
+A lot of this is built off of the work from [Stuart Sandine](https://github.com/stuartsan) and the [blog post](https://stuartsandine.com/lighthouse-circle-ci/) he wrote.
+One of the things that we wanted to take further is make sure the process is more modular and can be dropped in to an existing flow without too much effort.
+For example, the analyze scores script is built in to the project specific repo but we've moved it out in to a custom docker image.

 Another thanks goes out to [Sean Dietrich](https://github.com/sean-e-dietrich) for getting me going on the Docker stuff and the tooling he's built in to the Kanopi [CI Project](https://github.com/kanopi/ci-tools).